dinochecker

 The holotype (SMU 72834) is a skull and partial articulated skeleton with 9 neck vertebrae, 15 back vertebrae, 6 hip vertebrae, 23 tail vertebrae, partial shoulder girdles, a left arm and partial left hand, partial right upper arm, pelvic girdle, parts of both thighs and shins, and a partial left calf.

-As of 2019, at least 29 individuals from "Camp Quarry" and "North Quarry" along the southeast shores of Proctor Lake (totalling 488 specimens) have been referred to Convolosaurus.
+As of 2019, at least 29 individuals from "Camp Quarry" and "North Quarry" along the southeast shores of Proctor Lake (totalling 488 specimens and 48 localities) have been referred to Convolosaurus.
 While the holotype is the largest among them, measuring approximately 2.5-3 m in length, it does not represent a full grown adult.

 Preparators